 We offer 360 degrees global startup marketing services, from strategy to implementation, tailored to startups in 'post-seed to round-B stage' with none to small internal marketing teams.
 Our services include CMO services, PR, content marketing, social, lead-gen, ABM, paid media, marcom and a lot more.
 Learn more

 SEO is one of digital marketing’s most significant pillars, but recently many professionals in the industry claim that SEO is dead.
 Too many marketers complain about their SEO agencies, claiming they fail to bring satisfying results, and too many of my colleagues claim that they are very confused about SEO.
-Disclaimer: I mostly support B2B startup companies, where SEO efforts should be very different from what you can expect from B2C consumer product companies.
+Disclaimer: I mostly support early-stage B2B startup companies, where SEO efforts should be very different from what you can expect from B2C consumer product companies or more established B2B ones.
 Still, I can definitely say that I do witness a lot of know-how gaps among startup companies in general, whether B2B or B2C.

 Long story short, very few people understand what approach to take with SEO.